AndreiMaga/upgrader/Readme.md

 ## Changelog

-### Available steps
+### Steps

 #### *`changelog`*
-Will add a changelog file to the `changelog/unreleased` folder, with the contents
+Will add a changelog file to the `changelog/unreleased` folder, with the contents.

 ### Behaviours